SonarSource/sonar-scanner-gradle/README.md

 ### Using the plugin directly in a project (no need to build/install it in advance)
+A composite build can be used to substitute plugins by an included build.

-In the target project, apply as usual:
+In the target project, apply the `sonarqube` plugin:
 ```
+plugins {
-apply plugin: 'org.sonarqube'
+  id 'org.sonarqube'
+}
 ```

 Run with: